abcnorio/nspawn-aiml/Readme.md

 - block all other access to the internet and the LAN
 - re-run it with a different whitelist to change access to the net

-The natural security risk is that the host can change the virtual network interface name on the host so that the iptables rules become meaningless.
+The natural security risk is that the container manages to change the virtual network interface name on the host so that the iptables rules become meaningless if no other security measures are applied.
 But this requires access to the host - then probably the computer is already compromised.
 One could also add a switch to block all other virtual network devices on localhost completely.

 At the beginning of each file you have to adjust values according to local needs like names, IPs, etc. Those are essential and must be chosen in accordance to your preferences and computer environment.